joechudzik/CHI-MKE_Crime_FA_and_Modeling/README.md

 - Concentrated Affluence Measure
 - Residential Stability

-These factors above were used in conjunction with EthnHerter, population density (Total_Pop/SqMi), and the crime type's respective lag variable as separate variables to build 4 different negative binomial models.
+These factors above were used in conjunction with ethnic heterogeneity, population density (Total_Pop/SqMi), and the crime type's respective lag variable as separate variables to build 4 different negative binomial models.
 In total, each model consisted of 7 different variables which described either property or violent crimes of Milwaukee or Chicago.
 The following specific models were created:
 - Property crimes in Milwaukee
 - Property crimes in Chicago
 - Violent crimes in Milwaukee